szymon6927/szymonmiks.pl/blog/content/post/06-value-objects-with-python/index.md

 ## Summary

-I hope you enjoy it :wink:
+I hope you enjoyed it :wink:

-A value object is a great starting point to make your code more clean and readable.
+A value object is a great starting point to improve readability of your code and make it cleaner.
-When it comes to refactorization - it's also an excellent technique if you struggle with:
+It's also an excellent technique if you struggle with refactorization, as it may fix the following issues:
 - duplicated validation
 - multiplied representation of the same concept
-- too large `utils` file :smile:
+- a large `utils` file :smile:

 I hope you see the benefits of using value objects after reading this blog post.
 Please let me know, I would love to hear your opinion!